 The nearest Sunday to 11th November is called Remembrance Sunday, when services of Remembrance are held across the country.

-In 2019 Remembrance Sunday will be commemorated on 10 November.
-The Royal British Legion's annual Festival of Remembrance is on 9 November.
-Remembrance poppies will be worn until Monday, 11 November, when a two minute silence will be observed across the UK at 11am.
+In 2020 Remembrance Sunday will be commemorated on 8 November.
+Due to the coronavirus pandemic, the Royal British Legion will not be holding it's annual Remembrance Sunday March Past the Cenotaph.
+However Remembrance poppies will still be worn until Wednesday, 11 November, when a two minute silence will be observed across the UK at 11am.